On Az\'ema-Yor processes, their optimal properties and the Bachelier-drawdown equation: Introduction

-Finally, in the last section, we apply the previous results to uncover optimal properties of Az\'ema--Yor martingales.
-More precisely, we show that all uniformly integrable martingales whose maximum dominates stochastically a given floor distribution are dominated by an Az\'ema--Yor martingale in the concave ordering of terminal values.
+Finally, in the last section, we apply the previous results to uncover optimal properties of Az\'{e}ma--Yor martingales.
+More precisely, we show that all uniformly integrable martingales whose maximum dominates stochastically a given floor distribution are dominated by an Az\' {e}ma--Yor martingale in the concave ordering of terminal values.
 This problem is an extension of the more intuitive problem, motivated by finance, to find an optimal martingale for the concave order dominating (pathwise) a given floor process.
 It is rather surprising to find that the two problems have the same solution.
-We recover in this way the $\Delta$ operator of Kertz and R\"osler \cite{KertzRosler:92b} and give a direct way to compute it.
-These dual results are compared with the classical primal result stating that among all uniformly integrable martingales with a fixed terminal law the Az\'ema--Yor martingale has the largest maximum (relative to the stochastic order).
-Furthermore, in both problems we can show that any optimal martingale is necessarily an appropriate Az\'ema--Yor martingale.
+We recover in this way the $\Delta$ operator of Kertz and R\"{o}sler \cite{KertzRosler92b} and give a~direct way to compute it.
+These dual results are compared with the classical primal result stating that among all uniformly integrable martingales with a fixed terminal law the Az\'{e}ma--Yor martingale has the largest maximum (relative to the stochastic order).
+Furthermore, in both problems we can show that any optimal martingale is necessarily an appropriate Az\'{e}ma--Yor martingale.